 - A. All Library programs are open to the public, but some programs may be designed with specific audiences in mind.
 Programs targeted toward specific audiences will be publicized as such, and programmers reserve the right to limit participation to those who fall in that audience, such as an age range. - B. Registration may be required for planning purposes or when space is limited.
 Room capacity is determined by the fire marshal.
 In addition, the Library's desire for a high quality program experience may necessitate limits on the level of participation.
-Programs may be held on site, off site, virtual or a combination.
-Programs are not used for commercial, religious, or partisan purposes or the solicitation of business. - C. Programs and events sponsored by the Library are open for attendance by all individuals without regard to residency. - D. Schools and daycares or other organized groups are encouraged to contact the Information Services Manager if they are interested in attending a program.
+Programs may be held on site, off site, virtual or a combination. - C. Programs and events sponsored by the Library are open for attendance by all individuals without regard to residency. - D. Schools and daycares or other organized groups are encouraged to contact the Library Services Manager if they are interested in attending a program.
 In general, programs are reserved for individuals and families, though if space and materials are available, groups may be allowed to participate.
 Additional arrangements may be made if space or materials are limited. - E. The Library facility is ADA compliant.
 If additional accommodations are needed in programming, please notify the library at least 48 hours prior to the program. - F. The Library will cancel the Children Programs when the Brownsburg Schools closes due to inclement weather.